spoonapps/docs/doc/getting_started/tour_ii/tour_ii.md

 Let's analyze this command:

 ```
+spoon run

-spoon run		# Unlike Tour I, we skipped `spoon pull` to move faster.
+# Unlike Tour I, we skipped `spoon pull`.
 For cases where you want to run images, and not just pull, `spoon run` will simultaneously download and run images in a new container.

+wget,7zip,node

-wget,7zip,node	# Unlike Tour I, we have omitted the "owner/" namespace from image names to move faster.
+# Unlike Tour I, we have omitted the "owner/" namespace from image names.
 Omitting the namespace causes the Spoon IDE to first search for the named images on your local machine's image repository.
-If it doesn't find a match, the IDE then automatically searches for the images in the spoonbrew account on the Spoonium Hub, as it did in this example.
+If it doesn't find a match locally, the IDE then automatically searches for the images in the spoonbrew account on the Spoonium Hub, as it did in this example.
 ```

 In your container, make a directory for the Ghost web application.